Corporate card surcharges

 - prepaid debit cards

-In a payment journey, when a user enters a card number the GOV.UK Pay platform checks to determine if it’s one of the 4 corporate card types.
+In a payment journey, when your user enters a card number the GOV.UK Pay platform checks to determine if it’s one of the 4 corporate card types.
 If a surcharge is applicable, the platform will inform them that a surcharge of a certain amount will be added to the total.

-You can sign in to the GOV.UK Pay admin tool (link opens in new window) to see the payment amount and the surcharge amount listed separately.
+You can sign in to the GOV.UK Pay admin tool to see the payment amount and the surcharge amount listed separately.

 If a surcharge is applied to a particular payment, you can see this in API response fields: